-Attribute Description ockfile = value By default, when you open a database file for shared access, the Easysoft ODBC-Access Driver uses a locking information file named $dbfiledir/dbfilename.ldb$ .
-For example, if you open a database named Nwind.mdb, the Easysoft ODBC-Access Driver expects a locking information file named Nwind.ldb in the same directory as Nwind.mdb.
-Use the lockfile attribute to specify an alternative .ldb file path if directory permissions prevent the Easysoft ODBC-Access Driver from manipulating a .ldb file in the default directory.
+Attribute Description lockfile = value By default, when you open a database file for shared access, the Easysoft ODBC-Access Driver uses a locking information file named dbfiledir/dbfilename .ldb.
+For example, if you open a database named Nwind.mdb, the Easysoft ODBC- Access Driver expects a locking information file named Nwind.ldb in the same directory as Nwind.mdb.
+Use the lockfile attribute to specify an alternative .ldb file path if directory permissions prevent the Easysoft ODBC- Access Driver from manipulating a .ldb file in the default directory.
 Specify a directory where all users who connect to this data source have write access to.
-For example: lockfile = /var/lock/Nwind.ldb Do not use the lockfile attribute if users may access the database file from Windows at your site.
-Windows applications access database files through the Jet/Access database engine, which expects the dbfiledir/dbfilename.ldb convention for lock files.
-There must only be one lock file per database file. readonly = yes no To open the database file for read-only access, set readonly to yes.
-When opened for read-only access, you can view the Access database, but not edit it.
-By default, the Easysoft ODBC-Access Driver opens database files for read-write access.
-IIIES IOI IEAU-WIILE ACCESS. exclusive = yes no To open the database file for exclusive access, set exclusive to yes.
-When you open an Access database in exclusive mode, you prevent others from opening the database.
-By default, the Easysoft ODBC-Access Driver opens database files for shared access.
+For example: lockfile = /tmp/Nwind.ldb Do not use the lockfile attribute if users may access the database file from Windows at your site.
+Windows applications access database files through the Jet/Access database engine, which expects the dbfiledir/dbfilename .ldb convention for lock files.
+There must only be one lock file per database file.

+Attribute Description readonly = yes no To open the database file for read-only access, set readonly to yes.
+When opened for read-only access, you can view the Access database, but not change it.
+By default, readonly is set to no, which means the Easysoft ODBC-Access Driver opens the database for read-write access.
+If you open a database for read-write access without setting the smb data source attributes, the Easysoft ODBC-Access Driver returns the warning: read write access without SMB channel can potentially allow corruption of the MDB file The Easysoft ODBC-Access Driver uses the smb attributes to allow users to safely edit a database file that Windows users may also be accessing.
+If your database is shared with Windows users, configure the smb attributes before opening the database for read-write access.
+Otherwise, set readonly to yes.